Preparing for the Fair

 Our zone managers will begin to usher crowds towards the exits.

-Some of our volunteers will collecting bins and start gathering equipment that has been rented for the day.
-We will continue to tidy up the village to get it back to its regular state for the villagers.
+Some of our volunteers will collect bins and start gathering equipment that has been rented for the day (ie. tables).
+We will continue to tidy up the village, to get it back to its regular state for the villagers.

-I will send out a survey towards the end of the fair to your email, requesting your feedback from the day, so I can learn from your experience and we as a committee can prioritise improvements based on this feedback.
+We will send out a survey towards the end of the Fair to your email, requesting your feedback from the day, so we can learn from your experience and, as a committee, we can prioritise improvements based on this feedback.

 Map